More Services: For Your SecurityA A

 If you would like more information about check fraud and scam prevention call, email or stop by one of our locations today.

-NOTE: Mercantile Bancorp, Inc. (MBI) is providing the above information as a customer service for educational purposes only.
-MBI assumes no liability for the use of this information and does not guarantee that the following recommendations will provide appropriate security.
+NOTE: Mercantile Bank is providing the above information for educational purposes only and assumes no liability for the use of this information and does not guarantee that the above recommendations will prevent fraud.